Vortex-Linux/ship/README.md

 Options:
-  --help                          Show this help message and exit --virtual-machine or -vm        Specify action is for VM --container or -ctr             Specify action is for container --name NAME                     Specifies the name of the container or VM an action should be executed on
+  --help                          Show this help message and exit --virtual-machine or --vm        Specify action is for VM --container or --ctr             Specify action is for container --name NAME                     Specifies the name of the container or VM an action should be executed on

 Commands: